WillCodesThings/MicroMouse/README.md

 ## Control Flow

 The core control flow of the system operates asynchronously to ensure the smooth execution of tasks.
-Below is a high-level description of how the system works:
+Below is a high-level description of how the system works, with a focus on the robot's right-wall-following behavior:

 ### Main Loop

 - The `main` function initiates a loop where it continuously calls the `simpleFigure` function to assess the sensor values and control the motors accordingly.

-### Sensor Value Processing
+### Sensor Value Processing (Right-Wall Following)

 - The `simpleFigure` function retrieves the values from the IR sensors and adjusts the speed by calling the `DipSwitchSpeedControl` class.
-- The system then processes the sensor values:
+- The system then processes the sensor values to implement the right-wall-following algorithm:
-  - If the **right sensor** detects an obstacle, it triggers the `turnRight` function.
+  - If the **right sensor** detects an obstacle (sensor value = 0), the robot continues moving forward.
+This behavior ensures the robot is staying close to the right wall.
+  - If the **right sensor** is clear (sensor value = 1), the robot turns left to keep the right side against the wall.
-  - If the **left sensor** detects an obstacle, it triggers the `turnLeft` function.
+  - If the **front sensor** detects an obstacle (sensor value = 0), the robot turns right to avoid collisions.
-  - If the **front sensor** detects an obstacle, the `action` function is triggered to move forward.
+  - If the **left sensor** detects an obstacle (sensor value = 0), the robot turns right as well, to stay close to the wall and avoid becoming stuck.
-  - If no sensors are triggered, the system defaults to turning left.
+  - If no sensor is triggered, the robot continues to follow the right wall, adjusting its movement to ensure it stays aligned with the wall.

 ### Speed Control